akhilkv-sml/beam-concurreny-examples/README.md

   ### 3. async_api.py :
 > The third example is an asynchronous implementation of making api requests in python.
 This is the fastest way to make api calls in a very short time as an api call is an I/O bound task.
 Asynchronous approach is the most efficient way to handle I/O bound tasks

+The individual examples will have more detailed explainations

 To incorporate multi-threading into Apache Beam, it's essential to have a grasp of concepts like ParDo transforms and DoFn classes, along with a deep understanding of the methods provided by a DoFn class.
 These components play a crucial role in defining and executing parallel processing within your Apache Beam pipeline.